jasonacox/TinyLLM/README.md

 ### Llama-cpp-python Server (Option 1)

-The llama-cpp-python server is simple and runs optimized GGUF quantized models.
+The llama-cpp-python server is simple and runs optimized GGUF models optimized to run on lower VRAM GPUs.
 However, it can only handle one session/prompt at a time.
 The steps below create an instance of llama_cpp.server which serves up an LLM with an OpenAI API compatible interface.

 ```bash
 # Uninstall any old version of llama-cpp-python